Trump inches closer to showdown as GOP set to rebuke border emergency

 TRUMP SCUTTLES DEAL THAT WOULD AVOID SENATE REBUKE

-Due to the small Democratic majority in the Senate-- 53-47-- it takes only four Republicans to vote in favor of the bill to block the declaration.
+Due to the small Republican majority in the Senate-- 53-47-- it takes only four Republicans to vote in favor of the bill to block the declaration.
 Behind the scenes, Trump invited to some Senate Republicans to the White House on Wednesday to talk about trade, but the conversation quickly turned towards their supposed vote against the president.

 “He would like for us to vote against the [resolution].
 But he understands and respects that senators may have different opinions,” Tennessee Republican Sen. Lamar Alexander, who reportedly hasn’t yet decided how he will vote on the resolution, told Politico.
 “There’s a border crisis and we have to deal with it.
 But I still have my constitutional concern.”